 7. No Mandatory Withdrawals

 Unlike traditional IRAs that require you to start taking RMDs at age 72, Roth IRAs have no mandatory withdrawal age.
-This gives you greater control over your retirement income and allows your investments to potentially grow for a longer period.
+This gives you greater control over your retirement income and allows your investments to potentially grow for a longer period of time.

 Example: Let’s say you’re in excellent financial shape during your retirement years and don’t need to tap into your Roth IRA immediately.
 With no required withdrawals, you can let your investments continue growing tax-free until you’re ready to use them.